Skip to main content Skip to search Skip to navigation

 Conclusion

 Many widespread anti-vaping claims do not stand up to scientific scrutiny.
 The work of Prof. Dr. Bernhard-Michael Mayer and many other experts clearly shows: e-cigarettes are a drastically less harmful alternative to smoking.
-Any adult who does not smoke should not start using nicotine – but any smoker benefits from switching to harm-reduced products.

 Note